ben854719/ben854719.github.io/README.md

 Description:

-The C++ alarm system uses Agentic AI for real-time malware detection and neutralization, protecting user data.
-It employs a generative algorithm to identify threats early, resulting 30% increase in malware detection efficiency and boosting cybersecurity analysts' efficiency in handling emerging risks.
+The C++ alarm system uses Agentic AI for real-time malware detection and neutralization, protecting users' data.
+It employs a generative algorithm to identify threats early, resulting in an 30% increase in malware detection efficiency and boosting cybersecurity analysts' efficiency in handling emerging risks.

 [github](https://github.com/ben854719/Alarm-System_Cybersecurity)